AlexandreDdaCosta/olympus/README.md

 ### Change default branch on Github to "master"

+* Only for the olympus repository itself.
+Other repositories use the GitHub convention of naming the primary branch **main**, so this step is not applicable.
 * Also a one-time operation.
 * Navigate to [the repository's general settings page](https://github.com/AlexandreDdaCosta/olympus/settings).
 * Edit the **Default branch** to *master* in the edit pop-up and submit.